Revealing the Parallel Multilingual Learning within Large Language Models: Parallel Multilingual Input

-\paragraph{Experimental Settings.} We conducted translation experiments on the FLORES-200 which allowed us to probe the upper bound of the performance by constructing \textsc{PiM} using human-translated parallel sentences in 200 languages.
-Direct and pivot translations were chosen as our baselines.
-We utilized two powerful instruction-tuned multilingual LLMs\footnote{We also tried Bloomz \cite{DBLP:conf/acl/MuennighoffWSRB23}, however, compared to the performance on WMT, it showed deviant high performance on FLORES-200 indicating data leakage, which was also reported by \citet{DBLP:journals/corr/abs-2304-04675}.}, including ChatGPT (\texttt{gpt-3.5-turbo-0613}) and Qwen-14B (\texttt{Qwen-14B-Chat}) \cite{DBLP:journals/corr/abs-2309-16609}.
-ChatGPT was prompted with one-shot for baseline and \textsc{PiM} prompts.
-While Qwen-14B exhibited confusion when processing \textsc{PiM} prompts, so we made some instruction training data of \textsc{PiM} and baseline prompts, and employed the LoRA technique \cite{DBLP:conf/iclr/HuSWALWWC22} to fine-tune Qwen-14B.
+\paragraph{Experimental Settings.} We conducted translation experiments on the FLORES-200, which allowed us to probe the upper bound of the performance by constructing PMI using human-translated parallel sentences.
+Direct and pivot translation were our baselines.
+We utilized two powerful multilingual LLMs, including ChatGPT (\texttt{gpt-3.5-turbo-0613}) and Qwen-14B (\texttt{Qwen-14B-Chat}) \cite{DBLP:journals/corr/abs-2309-16609} \footnote{We also tried Bloomz \cite{DBLP:conf/acl/MuennighoffWSRB23}, however, compared to the performance on WMT, it showed deviantly high performance on FLORES-200, indicating a data leakage, which is also reported by \citet{DBLP:journals/corr/abs-2304-04675}.}.
+ChatGPT was prompted with one-shot for baseline and PMI prompts.
+While Qwen-14B exhibited confusion when processing PMI prompts, so we made some instruction training data of PMI and baseline prompts, and employed the LoRA technique \cite{DBLP:conf/iclr/HuSWALWWC22} to fine-tune Qwen-14B.
 More details can be found in Appendix \ref{app sec: Details of Experiment Setups}.
 The translation performance was evaluated in terms of SacreBLEU \cite{DBLP:conf/wmt/Post18} and COMET-22 (\texttt{wmt22-comet-da}) \cite{DBLP:conf/wmt/ReiSAZFGLCM22}.

-\paragraph{Results and Analyses.} Table \ref{tab:t1} delineates the performance of direct translation (Direct), pivot translation (Pivot) and \textsc{PiM} on three translation directions.
-We see, first of all, \textsc{PiM} achieves the best result among all the baselines especially when more parallel languages are used.
-Despite that the COMET score of some baselines reaches as high as 90, \textsc{PiM} still beats both direct and pivot translation with significant improvements.
-Furthermore, we find that \textsc{PiM} even benefits from parallel languages which performs worse than direct translation.
-For example, integrating Russian into \textsc{PiM} achieves better performance than the baseline.
-Besides, when English becomes the original input, \textsc{PiM} leads to a small performance increase.
-We attribute this to the fact that LLMs have shown great success in understanding English input, remaining a little improvement space.
+\paragraph{Results and Analyses.} Table \ref{tab:t1} delineates the performance of direct translation (Direct), pivot translation (Pivot), and PMI in three translation directions.
+We see, first of all, PMI achieves the best result among all the baselines, especially when more parallel languages are used.
+Despite the fact that the COMET score of some baselines reaches as high as 90, PMI still beats both direct and pivot translation with significant improvements.
+Furthermore, we find that PMI even benefits from parallel languages, which perform worse than direct translation.
+For example, integrating Russian into PMI achieves better performance than the baseline.
+Besides, when English becomes the original input, PMI leads to a small performance increase.
+We attribute this to the fact that LLMs have shown great success in understanding English input, leaving little room for improvement.